closedcube/ClosedCube_HDC2080_Arduino/README.md

 ClosedCube HDC2080 Low-Power Humidity and Temperature Digital Sensor
 ===========================================================================

-This is a ClosedCube breakout boards for Texas Instruments HDC2080 Low-Power Humidity and Temperature Digital Sensor
+These are ClosedCube breakout boards for Texas Instruments HDC2080 Low-Power Humidity and Temperature Digital Sensor.

-The board^ populated with 4-Way DIP switch that allows to change I2C address and turn off/on pull-up resistors if more than one sensor board required on the same I2C bus.

 **Features:**